 - The SINP accepts a large number of applications throughout each year.

-- Minimum of 4-5 CLB bands for being eligible to the program.
+- Minimum of 4-5 CLB levels for being eligible to the program.

 Eligibility for Saskatchewan Immigrant Nominee Program (SINP)

-- An applicant scorecard must have a minimum of 60 points out of 100 to be eligible for selection.
+- An applicant must score a minimum of 60 points out of 100 in the point-assessment table to be eligible for selection.

 - Language ability is one of the crucial factors for point assessment grid, and the minimum Canadian Language Benchmark (CLB) is set to be the fourth level for primary official languages in all sections including reading, writing, listening and speaking.